Stocks and bonds finished 2020 with unexpectedly strong gains. Did you?

 If you missed out on gains in 2020...

-You may feel discouraged or frustrated, but don’t give up now.
+You may feel discouraged or frustrated if you sold out of the market last year, but don’t give up now.
 Use this as an opportunity to figure out what you could do differently to stay invested next time around.
 Are you doing enough to manage risk?
 What can you do to keep your emotions under control when markets are falling?
 Are you letting headlines affect your investment decisions?

 Would it help to work with an advisor?
 Some of our wealth management clients first came to us to help them stay on track in volatile times.